 Benefits available for self-employed workers

-Unemployment benefits are now available Washingtonians who have lost work because of the COVID-19 crisis—including freelancers, independent contractors and other self-employed workers.
+Unemployment benefits are available for Washingtonians who have lost work because of the COVID-19 crisis—including freelancers, independent contractors and other self-employed workers.
 The new federal CARES Act extensions make this possible.
 On Dec.
 27, 2020, federal law extended Pandemic Unemployment Assistance (PUA) benefits through the week ending March 13, 2021.
 It also increased the number of weeks you can claim PUA benefits from 39 to 50.

 If you’re a self-employed worker who’s lost income in this crisis, you may now qualify for unemployment benefits.
 The amount of financial help varies.